pacelliv/password-generator/README.md

 The user will be able to:

 -   Generate two passwords of 15 long alphanumeric characters.
--   The passwords can be copied to the clipboard by clicking on them, an animation will displayed with a "Copied!" message.
+-   The passwords can be copied to the clipboard by clicking on them and the user will be notified with an message.

 ## Elaboration